Cape rockjumper: Breeding

-As ground nesters, rockjumpers face large amounts of predation.
+As ground nesters, rockjumpers face high levels of predation.
 Cape rockjumper nest predation comes predominantly from the Boomslang, with this predation increasing at higher temperatures.
 They also experience predation from Cape grey mongoose, honey badger, common egg-eater, and African vlei rat.
 While parents can deter mongoose by harassing them, this is generally not successful to deter snakes.
 Although not recorded, it is also likely they experience predation from chacma baboon, black-backed jackal, white-necked raven, and other snakes in the area (such as Cape cobra or puff adder).

 Nest success for Cape rockjumpers is higher in territories that had more recent fire (within 3–5 years), possibly as there were fewer predators present.